insightfinder/InsightAgent/td-agent/README.md

 ```

-3) Open and modify the td-agent.yaml file
+3) Open and modify the td-agent.yaml file and replace the values PROJECT_NAME, USERNAME, LICENSE_KEY and APP_SERVER with appropiate values.
+The USERNAME and LICENSE_KEY values can be found on your Insightfinder account profile section.
+PROJECT_NAME is the name of the project created the in Insightfinder app and the APP_SERVER is The server reporting Url(Do not change unless you have on-prem deployment).

  ```
- - hosts: workers
+ - hosts: nodes
    vars:
     projectName: PROJECT_NAME
     userName: USERNAME
     samplingInterval: 60